The modified electromagnetism and the emergent longitudinal wave: Universal quantum equations

 and

-Here $\psi$ and $\vec{\psi}$ are the scalar and vector fields (potentials) representing the material wave nature that endorsed by de Broglie of a given particle (mass).
+Here $\psi$ and $\vec{\psi}$ are the scalar and vector fields (potentials) representing the material wave nature endorsed by de Broglie of a given particle (mass).
 We assume that any wave that carries a material nature should satisfy these equations.
-When $m=0$ the material nature disappears and we obtain a wave traveling at the speed of light.
+When $m=0$ the material nature disappears and we obtain a wave traveling at the speed of light. \\ The Lorentz gauge keeps equations Lorentz invariant under Lorentz transformation.
+Equations (15, 16) are Lorentz breaking equations because of the first order time derivative implying that the Lorentz footing of coordinates is broken.
+However, these equations are invariant under other class of transformation as will be demonstrated in the next section.